- The dentures may feel bulky and even loose while the muscles of your cheeks and tongue learn to keep in place.

 - With regular professional care, a positive attitude and persistence, you can become one of the millions of people who wear their dentures with a smile.

 Please note that if you were fitted with immediate dentures or have had a tooth added to an existing denture following an extraction, you may require a denture reline or new denture constructed once your mouth has healed.
-This is chargeable.
+There may be further costs related to these treatments.